+1.3.3 SARSA test series: comparison

 Considering the alpha, which is the learning rate, the model with the hyperparameter 0.5 outperformed the other ones.
 So, we can assume that the global maximum of the SARSA model could be at the alpha level of 0.5.

 Comparing the results of the nonmonotonous epsilon decay and the monotonous epsilon decay, nonmonotonous epsilon decay outperforms monotonous epsilon decay, where learning state is increasing and, in a state, where the learning state is decreasing the monotonous epsilon decays the nonmonotonous epsilon.
 It is difficult to make a conclusion about the alpha level 0.5.
 In our experiment it is the global maximum, but if there was more time, there is a possibility that there is a global maximum at a 0.65 alpha level and there, there is no difference between a nonmonotonous and a monotonous epsilon decay.
-Due to time restrictions we unfortunately couldn’t test this hyptothesis.
+Due to time restrictions we unfortunately couldn’t test this hypothesis.

 Thus, we can conclude that the learning rate alpha has a much bigger influence on the result of the model than the decay of epsilon.

+1.3.4 Q-Learning test series: conclusion

+Analogous to the Q-Learning models, tabular SARSA is challenging due to the vast state space.
+Nevertheless, we gained some insight about suitable alpha levels and possible scopes of epsilon schemes for tabular Q-Learning.
+Very low alphas tend to perform poorly, failing to beat a random agent after 5000 episodes.
+Epsilon schemes might even decrease at very low rates and still obtain good results, as the test results from learning off random agents suggest decent results from pure exploration as a start.

-1.3.7 Comparing Q-learning and SARSA
+Comparing Q-Learning and SARSA

 Deep Q-Learning

-Deep Q-Learning uses neural networks to approximate the Q-value.
+Deep Q-Learning Network (DQN) uses neural networks to approximate the Q-value.
 In contrast to Q-Learning, only the state is given as an input.
 Nonetheless, the Q-value of all possible actions is the outcome (Choudhary, A. (2019)).
-This is the reason, why we chose Deep Q-Learning as one of the methods for our project.
+This is the reason, why we chose DQN as one of the methods for our project.

-We programmed the Deep-Q learning model with Keras including an Adam optimizer.
+We programmed the DQN model with Keras with an Adam optimizer.
 Once again, we used the tutorial of the youtuber Machine Learning with Phil (2019a) as a template.
-He created a Deep Q learning model for the open gym ai environment called LunarLander v2.
+He created a DQN model for the open gym ai environment called LunarLander v2.
 This environment was less complex than ours and can be solved in less than 500 episodes.
-The neural network, which Phil created suited really well to our environment.
-We just had to transform the 4 x 4 matrix into a list to be able to use the deep q network of Phil.
-Later, we even realised that we forgot to apply a function, which was similar to choseandcheck form the Q-learning/SARSA model.
-But during our test-runs the model got never stuck in a certain loop.
-We assume that the neural network learned it by itself.
+The neural network, which Phil created suited quite well to our environment after some modifications.
+We had to transform the 4 x 4 matrix into a list to be able to use the deep q network of Phil.
+Later we realised that we forgot to apply a function similar to choseandcheck from the previous chapter.
+But during our test-runs the model never got stuck in a loop.
+We assumed that the neural network learned it by itself to handle these problems

-1.4.1

-Pre-test-runs

-First test-run
+1.5.1 Pre-test runs

 In our first test-run with 8000 episodes, our model achieved an impressive value of 512.
 The learning-rate alpha was 0.0005 and epsilon decay was 0.096.
 The epsilon started at 1 and decayed till 0.01.
 To plot this test-run, we used the graph from Phil.
 While this plot worked for his model, it gets less clear if our DQN really learnt during these 8’000 episodes.
 We can see a slow positive scope however there is too much variation in the data.
 Therefore, we are going to use our plots again for the next test and once again divide the episode to 100 batches.
 Therefore, the learning becomes more evident,